Watch it now

 The story traces the gradual erosion of the Dane's neutrality in the face of menace, but Powell's freewheeling camera can't be stilled by patriotic piety

 A first-rate, cleverly photographed WWII thriller from the great pair of Powell and Pressburger.

 Audience Reviews for Contraband

+An entertaining British Spy Thriller from Powell and Pressburger which is clearly influenced by Hitchcock (The 39 Steps, The Lady Vanishes).
 The leads Conrad Veidt and Valerie Hobson work brilliantly together and there's even a little bit of bondage thrown in (yes, really!)

 There are no approved quotes yet for this movie.